ChristianPredoianu/Vanilla-js-quizzer-V2/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Search for a country, select prefered country and read the stats.
+Select a category and difficulty.
+Play the game.